-1Close relatives of a person are his or her spouse, registered partner, relatives of direct lineage, full siblings and half siblings, adoptive parents, adoptive siblings and adoptive children.130

-2 Family members are persons who live in the same household.

-3 Public officials are the officials and employees of a public administrative authority or of an authority for the administration of justice as well as persons who hold office temporarily or are employed temporarily by a public administrative authority or by an authority for the administration of justice or who carry out official functions temporarily.

-$^{3\text{bis}}$ If a provision refers to the term "property", it also applies to animals.
-131

-4 Official documents are written works intended and designed to prove a fact of legal relevance, or indications that are intended to prove such a fact.
-Recordings on image and data carriers are equivalent to a written document, provided that they serve the same purpose.

-5 Public deeds are official documents issued by members of an authority, public officials and holders of public office in the exercise official powers.
-Official documents that are issued in private law transactions by the management of commercial companies, state
+- 1 Close relatives of a person are his or her spouse, registered partner, relatives of direct lineage, full siblings and half siblings, adoptive parents, adoptive siblings and adoptive children.134 - 2 Family members are persons who live in the same household. - 3 Public officials are the officials and employees of a public administrative authority or of an authority for the administration of justice as well as persons who hold office temporarily or are employed temporarily by a public administrative authority or by an authority for the administration of justice or who carry out official functions temporarily. - ^{3bis} If a provision refers to the term "property", it also applies to animals.
+135 - 4 Official documents are written works intended and designed to prove a fact of legal relevance, or indications that are intended to prove such a fact.
+Recordings on image and data carriers are equivalent to a written document, provided that they serve the same purpose. - 5 Public deeds are official documents issued by members of an authority, public officials and holders of public office in the exercise official powers.
+Official documents that are issued in private law transactions by the management of commercial companies, state monopoly companies or other public corporations or institutions are not public official documents. - 6 A day has 24 successive hours.
+The month and the year are calculated according to the calendar. - 7 Time spent on remand is any form of detention, remand, preventive detention or detention pending extradition imposed in criminal proceedings.

-128 Repealed by No I 1 of the FA of 19 June 2015 (Amendments to the Law of Criminal Sanctions), with effect from 1 Jan.
-2018 (AS 2016 1249; BBI 2012 4721).

-129 This Article contains no provisions for technical drafting reasons.
-Corrected by the Drafting Committee of the Federal Assembly (Art.
-58 para.
-1 ParlA; SR 171.10).

-130 Amended by Art.
+134 Amended by Art.
 37 No 1 of the Same-Sex Partnership Act of 18 June 2004, in force since 1 Jan.
 2007 (AS 2005 5685; BBI 2003 1288).